arjaxa/AI-Fitness-planner-ArisPlan/README.md

 A smart workout generator that builds structured, goal-oriented training plans in seconds.

-The Arisplan creates personalized gym routines based on user goals, experience level, and preferred training split — then exports the plan as a clean PDF.
+Arisplan creates personalized gym routines based on user goals, experience level, and preferred training split — then exports the plan as a clean PDF.

 ---